bkmar1192/SecurityCamera/README.md

 Plugin Configuration:
 ---------------------

-The plugin uses the Python Image Library (PIL/PILLOW).
-Run the following command in a terminal
-window:  sudo pip install pillow.

 Main Directory - is the base directory that all files will be saved.
 A directory for each camera (device) will be created in this directory.
 You can leave this at the default location unless you want to store them somewhere else.